dbass-twist/SEIR-10-26-20/work/w05a/d1/01-02-mongoose-embedding/mongoose-embedding.md

 However, modeling data in MongoDB/Mongoose is more flexible, and is left up to the developer to decide between:

 1. **Embedding** the related child/many-side data its parent document.
-For example, in the pizza app, it would probably make sense to embed each **LineItem** within the **Order** document it belongs to:
+For example, in the pizza app, it would probably make sense to embed each **LineItem** within the **Order** document it belongs to.

 2. Using **referencing** where the related data is stored in their own documents and "link" them by storing one document's `ObjectId` in the document it relates to.
 For example, each **Order** document could have a `customer` property that stores the `_id`.